talonooh/openloop-html-connect/README.md

 - `success` - Called if:
 	- OpenLoop config file was loaded successfully
 	- Config file is not setted so the library successfully fallbacks to the setted defaults.
 - `error` - Called if the config file couldn't be found or properly parsed.
-It returns a `ConfigFileNotFoundError`
+It returns a `ConfigFileNotFoundError` (from 1.5.0 onwards, it used to return a string);

 Using **getters** inside the `success` is **mandatory** and we strongly recommend using the `error` callback to fallback to your own defaulting strategy (see example above).